By Susan Staves

 The Garden was dedicated July 1st 2017, as part of Owen Sound’s Festival Canadian “Maawanji’iding” (The Gathering).

-The Gitche Namewikwedong Reconciliation Garden Committee are proud to offer you a wonderful opportunity to sponsor our Reconciliation Garden.
+The Gitche Namewikwedong Reconciliation Garden Committee is proud to offer you a wonderful opportunity to sponsor our Reconciliation Garden.
 Your contribution will be tax deductible.

 Please help us reach our goal by making a direct contribution at www.canadahelps.org/dn/31161